wilsonmar/wilsonmar.github.io/_posts/2022-02-21-distinguished-engineers.md

 But although Distinguished Engineers can be "the expert other experts go to when they have a problem," their <strong>primary role (contribution)</strong> is not just on individual projects or service, but to:

    * <strong>think strategically</strong>

    * set the stage for more <strong>innovation</strong>, speed, quality, security

    * ensure policies make sense to the entire organization

    * identify redundancies and roadblocks to productivity

    * lead enterprise-wide technical initiatives

    * provide "thought leadership" to establish best engineering practices, methods, standards, SDLC through solid design decisions, processes and tools.
    <br /><br />

-Distinguished Engineers typically represent their organization externally when speaking at public events (contributions to open source software, conferences, user groups, meetups, webinars, hackathons, etc.)

-So they have a role in attracting and recruiting the industry’s best talent.

 ## Diplomatic Skills

-In terms of status and pay Distinguished Engineers are generally on the same level with a director; even though they don’t have direct reports.
+In terms of status and pay Distinguished Engineers are generally on the same level with a director, even though they don’t many direct reports.
 They’re considered executive-tier employees.

 Distinguished Engineers <strong>influence</strong> through logic from experience and research, not positional power.